67 datasets found

 Description

-The euro and U.S. dollar made up more than ***** of 10 SWIFT payments worldwide in 2024, outperforming many other currencies.
+The euro and U.S. dollar made up more than ***** of 10 SWIFT payments worldwide in September 2025, outperforming many other currencies.
 This is according to a monthly report meant to track the market share of China's yuan renminbi within the international bank transfer system SWIFT.
-Although China holds the largest forex reserves in the world, the yuan ranked as the ******-used currency in international payments.
+Although China holds the largest forex reserves in the world, the yuan ranked as the *****-used currency in international payments.
 The figures concern customer-initiated and institutional payments and exclude trade.
 Discussions on the potential weakening role of the U.S. dollar especially touch world trade and forex.
-For example, the share of the USD in forex reserves declined visibly against the euro and Japanese yen in 2023.
+For example, the share of the USD in forex reserves declined visibly against the euro and Japanese yen in 2024.
 What sparked this de-dollarization trend, and will it continue?
-Trade sanctions and de-dollarization De-dollarization in 2023 is mentioned mostly alongside trade and the BRICS countries - an informal name given to Brazil, Russia, India, China, and South Africa.
+Trade sanctions and de-dollarization De-dollarization in 2024 is mentioned mostly alongside trade and the BRICS countries - an informal name given to Brazil, Russia, India, China, and South Africa.
 The combined GDP of BRICS is about ** percent of the world's economy.
 After the start of the Ukraine war and Russia received economic sanctions, the BRICS slowly evolved into a trading bloc.
 The group increasingly wanted its own currency to settle payments within the trade bloc, to avoid using the U.S. dollar.
-In August 2023, BRICS will gather in South Africa to discuss the creation of such a new joint currency.
+In August 2024, BRICS gathered in South Africa to discuss the creation of such a new joint currency.
 Additionally, ** countries - including Argentina, Algeria, Egypt, Saudi Arabia, Turkey, and Yemen - expressed interest in joining the BRICS group.
 CBDC, or projects into a digital payment settlement A factor of future uncertainty for the U.S. dollar is how central bank digital currencies (CBDC) develop in emerging countries.
 Several projects exist between individual countries that specifically target cross-border interbank payments.
 A cooperation between Thailand and Hong Kong, Inthanon-Lionrock, ranks as the most advanced of these projects.
 CBDC does not require the U.S. dollar to function.
 Tangible such as commodities or gold can back them.
-The value of transactions processed with CBDC is to grow by ******* percent between 2023 and 2030.
+The value of transactions processed with CBDC is to grow by ******* percent between 2024 and 2030.

 3. U.S. Treasury-Owned Gold